Mental Health and Insurance Fact Sheet

 Choosing a health plan requires investigation and estimation.
 Because none of us can predict the future, we can’t be certain what our health care needs are going to be over the coming year.
 But we can account for treatment of chronic conditions that require maintenance (e.g., high blood pressure).
 We can think about our family’s current medical and mental health conditions and make assumptions about which might need treatment and how intense that treatment may be (e.g., does it require hospitalization).
 In making your estimates, be realistic or, if you want to be more conservative, consider “worst-case scenario” for care and expenses.

-QUESTIONS TO CONSIDER AS YOU REVIEW HEALTH PLANS
+QUESTIONS TO CONSIDER ABOUT MENTAL HEALTH AS YOU REVIEW HEALTH PLANS

 - What are the expected mental and physical health care costs for the coming year for all members of your family who will be on the health plan?